djrothblatt/phonologize/README.md

 space-intensive, more complicated, and much harder to understand.
 The solution is to implement phonemes as bundles of features--structs!
 I (Daniel Rothblatt) am working on this solution now.

-2. ARPAbet is an extremely flawed phonetic alphabet.
-First of all, it only represents the phonemes of one language, English.
-Second, it only represents *phonemes*, which is problematic if one wishes to do phonology with a system that can capture precise phonetic details.
-The solution is to translate ARPAbet to SAMPA, IPA, or some other, more complete phonetic alphabet, either when reading in the CMU Dictionary, or before, by transforming the text itself to such an alphabet.
-A function to do the former will be added to phonologize.rkt, and a script to do the latter has been added to the project folder, along with cmu_dict_stressless_sampa.txt, a translated version of cmu_dict_stressless.txt.